 - The Vice-Chair of the Board shall be chosen from its membership.

-- The Vice-Chair of the Board shall perform the duties and exercise the powers delegated by the Board, or the Chair of the Board, and shall serve in the absence or disability of the Chair, as provided above.
+- The Vice-Chair of the Board shall perform the duties and exercise the powers delegated by the Board, or the Chair of the Board, is the presumptive successor as Chair of the Board, and shall serve in the absence or disability of the Chair, as provided above.

 Section 6.
 Secretary of the Board; Duties

 - The Secretary of the Board need not be a Board member.

 - The Secretary of the Board shall be appointed by the Board and serve at its pleasure and shall be under the supervision of the Board.
 The Secretary of the Board shall: attend all meetings and record votes; keep minutes of such meetings in books provided for that purpose; administer all notices in the manner required by the Bylaws or by law; be custodian of the Board records and seal, and when authorized by the Board, affix the seal to any document or instrument of the University requiring a seal; and in general, perform all duties as may be required by the Board.
 If the Secretary is absent from any meeting, the Board may select any of their number, or any Assistant Secretary, to act as a temporary Secretary.

 The Board shall appoint a Treasurer and fix his/her duties and responsibilities, and he/she shall serve at the pleasure of the Board.
 No member of the Board shall be elected Treasurer.

 The Treasurer of the Board, shall perform the acts and duties of the office, and shall discharge the responsibilities thereof under the control and direction of the Board.